-Table C-1 Changes between 6.16 and 6.15
+Table 10-2: Changes between 6.16 and 6.15

-Change Topics affected A note has been added to include a .balign directive when defining your own sections with the armclang integrated assembler. • 5.11 Alignment on page 5-93.
-Addeddiag_style to the Migration of command-line options section. • 3.1 Migration of compiler command-line options from Arm® Compiler 5 to Arm® Compiler 6 on page 3-32.
-Added note about mixing objects compiled with different C/C++ standards and the change in ABI version. • Chapter 6 Changes Between Different Versions of Arm® Compiler 6 on page 6-114.
-Added note about the change in ABI version. • Chapter 6 Changes Between Different Versions of Arm® Compiler 6 on page 6-114.
-Added information to reflect the change in behavior of literal pool merging when using the PROTECTED load region attribute. • 6.1 Summary of changes between Arm Compiler 6.15 and Arm Compiler 6.16 on page 6-116.
-Added a list of the changes between Arm Compiler 6.15 and Arm Compiler 6.16. • 6.1 Summary of changes between Arm® Compiler 6.15 and Arm® Compiler 6.16 on page 6-116.
+Change Topics affected A note has been added to include a .balign directive when defining your own sections with the armclang integrated assembler.
+Alignment.
+Addeddiag_style to the Migration of command-line options section.
+Migration of compiler command-line options from Arm Compiler 5 to Arm Compiler for Embedded 6.
+Added note about mixing objects compiled with different C/C++ standards and the change in ABI version.
+Changes Between Different Versions of Arm Compiler for Embedded 6.
+Added note about the change in ABI version.
+Changes Between Different Versions of Arm Compiler for Embedded 6.
+Added information to reflect the change in behavior of literal pool merging when using the PROTECTED load region attribute.
+Summary of changes between Arm Compiler 6.15 and Arm Compiler 6.16.
+Added a list of the changes between Arm Compiler 6.15 and Arm Compiler 6.16.
+Summary of changes between Arm Compiler 6.15 and Arm Compiler 6.16.

-Table C-2 Changes between 6.15 and 6.14
+Table 10-3: Changes between 6.15 and 6.14

-Change Topics affected Added comparison for Arm Compiler 5retain option and Arm Compiler 6 -0 option. • 3.1 Migration of compiler command-line options from Arm [®] Compiler 5 to Arm [®] Compiler 6 on page 3-32.
+Change Topics affected Added comparison for Arm Compiler 5retain option and Arm Compiler for Embedded 6 -0 option.
+Migration of compiler command-line options from Arm Compiler 5 to Arm Compiler for Embedded 6.
 Corrected the miscellaneous directives translation table.
+Miscellaneous directives.
 Mentioned that .equ is a synonym for .set.
-5.18 Miscellaneous directives on page 5-102.
-5.19 Symbol definition directives on page 5-104.
-Improved explanation of when to use the volatile keyword to prevent unwanted removal of inline assembler code when building optimized output. • 3.4 Inline assembly with Arm® Compiler 6 on page 3-43.
-Added details of the new -Omin compiler option. • 2.4 Optimization differences on page 2-24.
-Removed outdated note about usingARM_use_no_argv with -00 optimization level in Arm Compiler 6.
-The -00 option now supports argv / argc optimization. • 2.4 Optimization differences on page 2-24.
-Updated the entry for the Arm Compiler 5multifile option. • 3.1 Migration of compiler command-line options from Arm® Compiler 5 to Arm® Compiler 6 on page 3-32.
-Update language extension compatibility section to clarify that the nomerge and notailcall Arm Compiler 5 attributes are not supported in Arm Compiler 6, but that the Community features nomerge and not_tail_called might be considered.
-4.2 Language extension compatibility: attributes on page 4-58.
+Symbol definition directives.
+Improved explanation of when to use the volatile keyword to prevent unwanted removal of inline assembler code when building optimized output.
+Inline assembly with Arm Compiler for Embedded 6.
+Added details of the new -Omin compiler option.
+Optimization differences.
+Removed outdated note about usingARM_use_no_argv with -00 optimization level in Arm Compiler for Embedded 6.
+The -00 option now supports argv / argc optimization.
+Optimization differences.
+Updated the entry for the Arm Compiler 5multifile option.
+Migration of compiler command-line options from Arm Compiler 5 to Arm Compiler for Embedded 6.
+Update language extension compatibility section to clarify that the nomerge and notailcall Arm Compiler 5 attributes are not supported in Arm Compiler for Embedded 6, but that the Community features nomerge and not_tail_called might be considered.
+Language extension compatibility: attributes.
+Progressive terminology commitment added to Proprietary notices section (all documents).
+Proprietary notices Added a list of the changes between Arm Compiler 6.14 and Arm Compiler 6.15.
+Summary of changes between Arm Compiler 6.14 and Arm Compiler 6.15.